paxdev/paxdev.github.io/_posts/2021-12-02-docker-running-containers.md

 This will result in us running an interactive `bash` session inside our container.

-There is nothing to stop us from starting up multiple instances of the same `image`.
+There is nothing to stop us from starting up multiple instances (containers) of the same `image`.
+Note that these containers are isolated from each other.

 We can list all our `containers` using (in a different terminal window!)